nestjs/docs.nestjs.com/content/graphql/federation.md

 #### Code first

-To use Federation 2, we need to specify in `autoSchemaFile` option.
+To use Federation 2, we need to specify the federation version in `autoSchemaFile` option.

 ```ts
 import {